m4k3r-net/M5Stack-MarkdownWebServer/README.md

 ## Requirements

 - 1x  Quality Micro SD card - 32 Gb size maximum.
 - Optional - A markdown editor such as "MarkDownPad2" for editing the markdown text.
+Only needed if you want to edit the text.

 <br />